JensErat/docker-samba-publicshare/README.md

 		jenserat/samba-publicshare

 **Note:** observe the `-t` parameter, which attaches a pseudo-tty.
 This was not required on earlier releases of `smbd`.
 Without attaching a tty, `smbd` will exit immediately after starting up.
+If you use a docker-compose setup, you should add `tty: true` to your `docker-compose.yml`

 Use the optional `workgroup` environment variable to set the workgroup: